davidparamo12/Where-to-put-a-restaurant-in-the-USA-/README.md

     * Business file (Pickle format): filtered by latitude/longitude.
     * Review file (JSON): partitioned for processing.

-  4. Exploratory Data Analysis (EDA)
+  4. Exploratory Data Analysis (EDA) for each dataset; Google and Yelp.

   5. Reducing the data to SALEM and Fast Food Category.